Nayan538/xml-sitemap-in-php/README.md

 ## XML Sitemap in PHP

 Generate a XML sitemap dynamically using PHP from database.
-Here you could fine the sitemap.xml file in `storage` directory for testing purpose as well.
-And make sure that, for your real-time application please avoid `storage` directory for indexing.
+Here you could fine the sitemap.xml file in [Storage](storage) directory for testing purpose as well.
+And make sure that, for your real-time application please avoid [Storage](storage) directory for indexing.

 ## Usage: